Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope

-This is an idealistic assumption since not all feed horn beams have the exact Gaussian shape.
-Indeed, although the central feed horn in the focal plane has a very Gaussian main beam, the farther the feed horn is from the center of the focal plane, the less Gaussian its main beam will be.
-Furthermore, the way reflectors are constructed also significantly alter the main beam of the feed horns.
-The BINGO reflectors will be built modularly, connecting $\sim$ 1x2 m$^2$ panels.
-This construction affects the beam shape, mainly the more distant lobes. \citep{BINGO_III} describes the BINGO optical design.
-The description of the effects of building the reflectors will be described in a future paper.
+This is an idealized assumption since not all feed-horn beams have an exact Gaussian shape.
+Although the central feed horn in the focal plane has a nearly Gaussian main beam, the farther a feed horn is from the center of the focal plane, the less Gaussian its main beam becomes.
+Furthermore, the construction of the reflectors also alters the feed-horn beams.
+The BINGO reflectors will be built modularly, connecting panels of size $\sim 1\times 2~\mathrm{m}^2$.
+This construction affects the beam shape, mainly through the more distant lobes.
+The BINGO optical design is described in \citep{BINGO_III}; the impact of realistic reflector surfaces and assembly details will be described in a future work.

-The main beams can also depend on the frequency.
-These different effects lead to a more complex foreground removal process, and the algorithms need to be adapted to that situation.
-We shall deal with these issues in future works.